ampotos/dynStruct/todo/future_work.md

 	*inline instrumentaiton instead of clean call each time*
 	*alloc for multiple access, orig, block each time to not have to call alloc every time* *data reorganisation (remove ptr in tree_t struct and include a tree_t member in each struct which is tored in a tree)*

+#add an option to produce radare2 script which do automatique typing in radare2 debugger:

+	I usually use radare2 as decompiler and debugger (It's a big open source project).
+	Radare2 can be script to automate action during the debugging, this option will produce a script for radare2.
+	This script will load the structure recovered (with user modification) in radare2 and used address of malloc from block in the struct to automatically associated the structure (pf* commands in radare2).

 #pointeur detection: